 To make a website that commands attention and builds trust with prospects, make sure to include the following:

 - A fun and informative real estate blog

 - Search options by map or feature

-Local search is valuable for any real estate marketing strategy.
-While it costs a fortune to hire an SEO agency, you can give it a go yourself or hire a freelancer off of a website like UpWork.
+Local search is a valuable strategy for any real estate digital marketing.
+While it can cost a small fortune to hire a search engine optimization (SEO) agency, you can give it a go yourself or hire a freelancer off of a website like UpWork.